Bursary funding provides financial support to help learners overcome barriers that may stop them being able to participate in education.

 For further information and enquiries please call 01983 550833.

 You may be eligible through one of the IW College Bursaries for support towards the costs of travelling to and from college either through a free bus pass or a travel allowance paid in arrears.

 Travel is awarded to bursary learners living at least 3 miles from their College site or work placement.
 If you would like a free bursary bus pass then you will need to complete a bus pass form and hand this in with your bursary.
 The contribution towards petrol money is paid at the end of each Term based on attendance.

-Students with EHCPs should apply to the Isle of Wight Council for travel help.
-Please contact the SEN Team on 01983 823470 or see Mike Joy at the College.
-If you already have support for your travel through an EHCP, the IW Council, or through another source we cannot also support your travel.
+Students with a SEN or an EHCP should apply to the Isle of Wight Council for travel help.
+Please contact the SEN Team on 01983 823470 or email email@example.com.

 Support through the bursary is not available to students on an apprenticeship.
 However, apprentices can apply for up to 80% off a Southern Vectis multi-bundle by contacting firstname.lastname@example.org.

 If you do not qualify for a bursary, or help from the IW Council, there are other forms of transport help available:

 If you are aged 16 years old, Southern Vectis will allow a 50% discount on bus fares.
 You must provide photo ID to confirm your age before any discounts can be applied.